 Posts

-Modal Logic: Possibility, Necessary, and Incoherent Worlds
+Modal Logic: Possibility, Necessity, and Incoherent Worlds

 In the language of modal logic, a necessary fact is a fact that is true in every possible universe.
 For example, the fact is that 1+1=2 is true in every universe, or the fact that a and not a cannot be true at the same time, or that there are infinitely many prime numbers.
 The skeptic might think that in another universe, we may define numbers differently, and thus come to the conclusion that 1+1=3.
 But what I am referring to is the deeper meaning behind what is expressed by variables.
 What the sentence refers to is a true statement, regardless of the semantics or referential language used.
 I came across an argument that there necessary truths cannot possibly exist, because we do not have access to other universes.
 For example, in another possible universe, numbers may not exist at all!
 This skeptic believed that because we were cut off from the experience of another universe, that we do not know whether necessary facts could possibly exist across all possible worlds. ...